cagostino/galaxy-ds/README.md

 Repository Structure
 ---dist_met_procedures/: Contains procedures for distance metric calculations.

----observations/: Hosts configuration files and scripts related to galaxy observations, particularly using the MUSE instrument.
+---observations/: Hosts configuration files and scripts related to galaxy observations and analysis thereafter.
+Some of the scripts therein and procedures will be further integrated into these updated core scripts but remain as-is for now.

 ---plotting_codes/: Includes scripts for generating plots and visualizations of the data.
 See also the [chroptiks plotting package](https://github.com/cagostino/chroptiks) that was a result of the work contained here.